Colombo, Sri Lanka

 Contributed by LIM Shen-Yang, MBBS, MD, FRACP

-On March 19th and 20th, 2010, the Fourth Seminar on Parkinson’s Disease was held in Puebla, Mexico, at the Puebla Convention Center.
+The Fourth Seminar on Parkinson’s Disease was held in Puebla, Mexico March 19-20, 2010, at the Puebla Convention Center.
 The two-day seminar was attended by 210 physicians, neurologists, neurosurgeons, medical students, nurses, psychologists and rehabilitation therapists.

 The Seminar was organized by the Benemerita Universidad Autonoma de Puebla, The Movement Disorder Society, Universidad Popular Autonoma de Puebla, and Universidad Mesoamericana.
 Faculty included Dr. Leopoldo Rivera Castaño, President of the Mexican Academy of Neurology; Dr. Horacio Senties, Secretary of the Mexican Academy of Neurology; Dr. Ulises Rodriguez Ortiz, Movement Disorders Coordinator of the Mexican Academy of Neurology; and Dr. Mario Alonso Vanegas, Chief of Functional Surgery at the Instituto Nacional de Neurologia y Neurocirugia MVS, Cd. de Mexico.

 This was the second MDS Ambassador Program held in Mexico.
-The first program in 2008 featured as MDS Ambassador, Dr. Stanley Fahn, who lectured at the Mexican Academy of Neurology meeting in Puerto Vallarta.
+The first program in 2008 featured MDS Ambassador Dr. Stanley Fahn, who lectured at the Mexican Academy of Neurology meeting in Puerto Vallarta.

 The Seminar’s focus was on Parkinson’s disease.
 Follow-up seminars will be held on this topic each month at Mesoamericana University.
 The first day of the Seminar started with the phenomenology in Movement Disorders.
 Dr. Enriquez Coronel showed videos of patients with a variety of movement disorders.
 Further presentations by neurologists from Puebla and Tlaxcala City discussed the genetics of Parkinson’s disease, diagnosis and management of Huntington’s disease, chorea, tremor, dystonia, Meige’s syndrome, Wilson’s disease, Tourette syndrome, myoclonus, and ataxias.